Trump gives blessing to deal to allow TikTok to continue to operate in U.S

 Texas Governor Greg Abbott said earlier on Twitter that he had talked to Trump about the deal.
 “I let him know that if he approves the deal Texas would be the perfect place for the HQ,” Abbott said.

-Reporting by Alexandra Alper; Writing by David Shepardson; Editing by Chris Reese and Daniel Wallis
+Reporting by Alexandra Alper, David Shepardson and Echo Wang; Writing by David Shepardson; Editing by Chris Reese and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.